danyalshhd/greenquote-backend/README.md

   backend and frontend, also check governance and compliance wherever necessary
 - I would definitely go for cloud run as no need to manager servers and pay as you use, works with other services of google like postgres
-- I would mock data and test each scenario, do more of integration tests to cover all the flows add more unit tests.
+- I would mock data and test each scenario, do more of integration tests to cover all the flows. add more unit tests.
-  For production readiness test coverage and monitoring alertness over email, database migration tests and rollbacks check security like if the password is properly hashed, scalabilty tests to ensure scalability
+  For production readiness test coverage and monitoring alertness over email, database migration tests and rollbacks. check security like if the password is properly hashed, scalabilty tests to ensure scalability.